MathieuOUVRARD-Professional/Learning_D3D12/Plan.md

 ## TODO

 - Copy texutre by rows and properly handle padding for textures rowPitch < 256
-- Light casters
 - Multiple lights handling
-- Frame buffer
-- Shadow Mapping
+- Shadow Mapping for spot and point
 - Frustum culling
 - Multithreading for loading scene and copying to upload buffer
 - Loading screen